reruo321/Java_Practice/Appendix/README.md

     1. Run > Edit Configurations > Put arguments into the "Program arguments" field, on Build and run.
     2. Press Alt + Ctrl + F10 > Click '>' > Edit

-## Not Working Breakpoints in Intellij IDEA?
-I experienced a little dumb troubles for the first time to use debugger in Intellij IDEA.
-### Disabled line breakpoint?
-If the option Run > Toggle Breakpoint > Method Breakpoint is opened but not for the line, check this out.
-You won't be able to toggle the line breakpoint on an empty line.

-       (Example)
-       void moveX(int a)  // OK.
-       {                  // OK.
-                          // You can't put a line breakpoint here, because it's an empty line. x += a;         // OK.
-       }                  // OK.
-### Skipped breakpoints?
-1. If you "run" the program, instead of "debugging" it, breakpoints do not work.
-F9 is for the debugging, and F10 for the running.
-### Other possible solutions?
-1. Try to clear caches by File > Invalidate Caches.
-2. Try to update the IDE to the latest version.

 ## UML
 UML(Unified Modeling Language) is used to express relations between objects by diagrams.
 It can also draw Class Diagram, and it should be drawn with their directionality and multiplicity.